 One Week Before Surgery

 About a week out from your procedure, you should consider cooking and freezing meals for simple preparation during your recovery.
+Because breast lift surgery requires a brief recovery period with limitations on activities, it is a good idea to prepare an area where you can easily rest.
+Consider stocking it with things to occupy your time while you allow your body to heal.
 Also ensure that you have these supplies on hand:

 - Comfortable robe and/or pajamas